-Concerning density, Figure 6 shows how expected accuracy in the three rules increases with mean degree z.
+Concerning density, Fig. 6 shows how expected accuracy in the three rules increases with mean degree z.
 Intuitively, denser networks provide more information and shorter paths, which should increase expected accuracy of all three rules.
-We see that this is the case for the Bayesian rule and, to a lesser extent, for the shortest path rule.
-For the random neighbor rule, however, the increase of expected accuracy is not significant for $N_S = 5$ and it saturates early (at $z \approx 4$) for $N_S = 1$.
-This agrees with the results presented in Medo et al. (2020) where a weak dependence on z was observed too.
+We see that this is the case for the Bayesian rule and, to a lesser extent, for the shortest path rule with decreasing gains in accuracy.
+For the random neighbor rule, however, the increase of expected accuracy is insubstantial for $N_S = 5$ and it saturates early (at $z \approx 4$) for $N_S = 1$.
+This agrees with the results presented in [22] where an insubstantial dependence on z was observed too.
 Hence, we conclude: